 - Conduct informational interviews with professionals in your field

 - Participate in a club, group, or on a team

 Second Year - Seek Opportunities to Gain Experience

 It is highly recommended that students seek an internship or experiential learning opportunity during the summer following their second year.

 To prepare, sophomores should:

 - Keep your grades up!

 - Attend Career Workshops/Networking Events

-- Attend the Career Fair to keep building network
+- Attend the Career + Internship Fair to keep building network

-- Investigate possibilities of an internship through ESF Career Services Office, LinkedIn, job search sites, OrangeLink, academic department, friends, and relatives
+- Investigate possibilities of an internship through the Office of Career Services, LinkedIn, job search sites, Handshake, academic department, friends, and relatives

 - Seek opportunities to work in labs on campus for those interested in research-based careers